dvconricode/Winability/README.md

 # HackDavis-2021

-This website is meant to show you which stocks are good long-term investments through their Price-Expenditure Ratios (PE Ratios) and normal distributions.
+This website is meant to show you which stocks are good long-term investments through their Price-Earnings Ratios (PE Ratios) and normal distributions.

 To test the Django webpage: